janraj/Networking/sftp/README.md

-# Deploy your sftp application first on kubernetes
+# Deploy your sftp application on kubernetes
-# Use Citrix Ingress controller for exposing the application to externally
-	## Use following settings in ingress yaml to get your application to be exposed to outside world.
-           ###
+  In this section,
+	## 1. Deploy a sftp micro service on a kubernetes cluster
+	## 2. Deploy Citrix CPX as Ingress Device
+	## 3. Access the sftp application from putty.
+	## 4. Verify using CPX stats.